tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

  {% endraw %}

 ## The magic sauce
 In most simple cases, chaining together shell scripts that manipulate the temporary environment in which the workflow runs is enough.
-For example, you could have a script that reads the `latest-benchmarks.txt` file, and aborts the deployment process if a change makes a core function too slow.
+For example, you could have a script that reads the `latest-benchmarks.txt` file and aborts the deployment process if a change makes a core function too slow.

 But even for more complicated operations, building your own Actions is very simple.
 Above, we've already used a custom Action `tpaschalis/s3-cp-action`.
 The source is available [here](https://github.com/tpaschalis/s3-cp-action), as a fork of [jakejarvis/s3-sync-action](https://github.com/jakejarvis/s3-sync-action) and consists only of a Dockerfile and an `entrypoint.sh` script.